 Electric field transients generated by extensive air showers have been measured with CODALEMA.
-The current effective counting rate of 1 event/day leads to an energy threshold around 5.10^{16} eV.
+The current effective counting rate of 1 event/day leads to an energy threshold around 5.1016 eV.
 Electric field spread related to energy and core location of an EAS can be determined on an event by event basis.
 It is now possible to discriminate an EAS event from a fortuitous one using only antennas and no particle detector.
 This is one further step towards a stand-alone system that could be deployed over a large area.
-Improvements are in progress: setting up of additional scintillators will make possible an independent determination of the shower energy and core position; extension of the N-S antenna line will enable to better sample the radio signal spread; increase of the ADC dynamics using 12-bit encoding will allow to record the full 1 MHz - 100 MHz frequency band, and shower parameters could then be inferred from the full signal shape 6 .
+Nevertheless, more data and technical upgradings are needed to examine the contribution that radio detection could bring in determining the energy and the nature of the cosmic rays.
+Improvements are in progress: setting up of additional scintillators will make possible an independant determination of the shower energy and core position; extension of the N-S antenna line will enable to better sample the radio signal spread; increase of the ADC dynamics using 12-bit encoding will allow to record the full 1 MHz - 100 MHz frequency band, and shower parameters could then be inferred from the full signal shape [10].
 In a subsequent upgrade, it is planned to install autonomous dipoles equipped with active front-end electronics, self-triggered and self-time-tagged.
 This is part of current investigations on the feasibility of adding radio detection techniques to an existing surface detector such as the Pierre Auger Observatory.
 In the future, we except that the radio signals should provide complementary information about the longitudinal development of the shower, as well as the ability to lower the energy threshold.